rocketjump4d/UV2PhongEdges/README.md

 Video example https://vimeo.com/447775062

-Tested on WIndows Cinema 4D R21, S22, R23.
+Tested on WIndows Cinema 4D from R21 to 2024.0

-`[LEGACY]_UV2PhongEdges.py` is previous version of this script.
-It's not supported anymore.